TABLETS and ORAL SOLUTION

 Diabetes, as increased blood sugars have been reported in patients receiving Kaletra.

-risk of severe and potentially fatal liver side effects.
-Regular blood tests may be required to check that your liver is working
+A history of liver problems - regular blood tests may be required to check that your liver is working properly.

 Tell your doctor or pharmacist if you are pregnant, intend to become pregnant or are breastfeeding.